cert-manager/cert-manager/STEERING.md

 and the candidates with the most votes will become Steering Committee members.
 Any ties will be broken by cert-manager maintainers.

-Membership expires if any of the eligibility conditions is unmet, or after one year.
+Membership expires if any of the eligibility conditions are unmet, or after one year.
 Members may seek reinstatement immediately in accordance with the rules above.

 ## Steering Committee Meetings

+Steering Committee meetings will happen at least once per quarter but can be more frequent if needed.

-Meetings will happen periodically not less than once a quarter.
-Recordings and minutes will be posted publicly.
+All recordings and minutes will be posted publicly.

+It is the responsibility of maintainers to ensure that meetings are scheduled and run, and maintainers are generally expected to attend these meetings to provide input and to listen.

-## Changes to this charter
+## Changes to This Charter

 Changes to this document must be approved by a majority of Steering Committee members and a majority of cert-manager maintainers, except for the list of